 - 2002 - II

 Tropes Applying to Hardline and their music

-- Hair Metal: especially starting out.
+- Hair Metal: Double Eclipse.
 Their second and third albums had strains of this, especially in their ballads, but they generally went in a different direction.
-Their fourth album returns to this, but does it in a more modern style
+Their fourth album returns to this, but does it in a more modern style.

-- Hard Rock: Their first album was pretty much standard 80s 'somewhere between Hard Rock and Hair Metal' fare.
+- Hard Rock: Their first album was pretty much standard '80s fare, somewhere between Hard Rock and Hair Metal.
 Their later albums had more metallic riffs and moved away from this.

 - Mohs Scale of Rock and Metal Hardness: generally a 5-7, with ballads being a 1-4.

 - Power Ballad: There's at least one every album, such as "In the Hands of Time", "Face the Night" and "Human Nature".